bmlt-enabled/aggregator-failed-import-notifier/README.md

 ## Setup

 To install clone this repo, then from the terraform directory.
-Set the `slack_webhook` variable in the `variables.tf` file to the slack incoming web hook.
+You then should login to console and set the hook in the lambdas env variable.
+Setting it in the variable can be dangerous because if you then commit the state file you would have also commited the hook.
 Then run.

 ```
 terraform init